gradle/gradle/design-docs/gradle-2.0.md

 ## Upgrade to most recent Groovy 2.2.x

 * Change the version of Groovy exposed via the Gradle API to most recent Groovy 2.2.x version.
-* Add int test coverage for compilation and groovydoc for various permutations of Groovy versions, jvm and (`groovy` or `groovy-all`)

 ## Remove support for running Gradle on Java 5